SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 ![](map_tutorial_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

 Using fixed breaks, it is easy to see the districts with the very highest and lowest scores, but it is a little difficult to see trends.
-It is useful to segment the data in a differnt way which may provide more insight.
+I would like to segment the data in a different way which may provide more insight.

 So in addition to splitting score by fixed intervals, I would also like to plot scores by quantiles.
 I will use five quantiles and use a different color pallete.